5 Tips to Protect Your Website Over the Holidays

 protect your website

-Last updated on January 25th, 2025 at 10:29 am
+Last updated on November 3rd, 2025 at 04:45 pm

 Do you know how to protect your website when taking time off?
 As the holiday season approaches, it’s not just shoppers and businesses that prepare for the busiest time of the year—cybercriminals are gearing up too.
 Increased website traffic and a surge in online transactions make holiday periods prime opportunities for cyber threats.
-Last year alone, cyberattacks spiked by almost 30% during the holiday shopping season, leaving unprotected businesses vulnerable to data breaches and financial losses.

 This season, make sure your website is well-protected so you can focus on what matters: serving your customers and boosting your sales.
 Below, we dive into five essential tips to safeguard your website during the holiday rush and prevent costly disruptions.